Education Programs at Alexandria History Museum at The Lyceum

 Using clue sheets, students explore the exhibition Building a Community: Alexandria Past to Present to find artifacts and images which relate to different themes throughout Alexandria’s history.
 Students participate in a docent-lead discussion of historical artifacts and primary and secondary sources.

-Homeschool families and groups are welcome to schedule a school program or our outreach kit (minimum payments and reservation requirements still apply) or enjoy a self-guided visit to the museum during regular museum hours.
+Homeschool families and groups are welcome to schedule a school program or our outreach kit (minimum payments and reservation requirements still apply) or enjoy a self-guided visit to our museum during regular museum hours.

-Our special event Her Story: Women in Action for Brownie Girl Scouts occurs annually in March, There are volunteer opportunities for Cadette, Senior, and Ambassador Girl Scout volunteers to help with special events during the year.
+There are volunteer opportunities for Cadette, Senior, and Ambassador Girl Scout volunteers to help with special events during the year.